L3nn0x/calculator2/README.md

 There is one option: `-d` to display debugging informations.

 # TODO
-[x] Add a proper logging library to avoid passing the debugging info everywhere

 [ ] Add support for built-in functions (`cos`, `sin`, `tan`, `sqrt`)

-[ ] Add support for exponential

 [ ] Add support for custom variables